 Involving your piano students in the planning and execution of your recital is one of the best ways to build a sense of community in your piano studio.
-It addition, a “community built” recital will…
+In addition, a “community-built” recital will…

-- instill a sense of pride in your piano students as they become an integral part of the recital
+- instil a sense of pride in your piano students as they become an integral part of the recital

 - add a personal touch to your recital that will be appreciated by parents and other guests